-"I saw a field of tall grass most glorious to behold; it was living green, and had a reflection of silver and gold, as it proudly waved to the glory of King Jesus.
-We entered a field full of all manner of beasts.
-The lion, the lamb, the leopard and the wolf were all together in perfect union.
+Next I saw a field of tall grass, most glorious to behold; it was living green, and had a reflection of silver and gold, as it waved proudly to the glory of King Jesus.
+Then we entered a field full of all kinds of beasts,-the lion, the lamb, the leopard, and the wolf, all together in perfect union.
 We passed through the midst of them, and they followed on peaceably after.
-Then we entered a wood, not like the dark woods we have here; but light and beautiful.
-The branches of the trees waved to and fro as though making obeisance to God.
-We passed through the woods, for we were on our way to Mount Zion.
-As we were traveling along, we met a company who were also gazing with delighted wonder at the glories of the place.
-I noticed red as a border on their garments; their crowns were brilliant and their robes were pure white.
-As we greeted them I asked Jesus who they were.
-He said they were martyrs who had been slain for Him.
-With them was a great number of little ones who also had a hem of red on their garments.
-These, said Christ are children who were murdered for my sake and for the faith of their parents. p.
+Then we entered a wood, not like the dark woods we have here; no, no; but light, and all over glorious.
+The branches of the trees waved to and fro, and we all cried out, 'We will dwell safely in the wilderness, and sleep in the woods.'
+We passed through the woods, for we were on our way to Mount Zion. p.
 216, Para.
-2, [LS80].
+2, [LS88].